Saranshrai23/practice-git/Sprint-2_Application_CI_Design_Sonarqube_HA.md

 ## 2. What is SonarQube HA

 SonarQube High Availability is a setup where multiple SonarQube application servers run together.
 If one server fails, another server handles the requests, and the service continues.

-Main components used in HA:

-* Multiple SonarQube servers
-* Load Balancer
-* Shared Database (PostgreSQL)
-* Elasticsearch Cluster

 ---

 ## 3. Why SonarQube HA is Needed

-* Ensures SonarQube remains available even if one server fails
-* Prevents downtime and keeps code analysis accessible
-* Ensures CI/CD pipelines continue working without interruption
-* Distributes load for better performance
+SonarQube High Availability (HA) ensures that the SonarQube service remains accessible even if one server fails.
+It helps prevent downtime, keeps code analysis continuously available, and ensures CI/CD pipelines continue running without interruption.
+HA setup also improves overall performance by distributing workload across multiple SonarQube servers.

 ---